soschuetze/Trade-GNN-Thesis/README.md

 4. **Analysis:**
    - Subnetworks of regions were then analyzed to understand how these are differentially impacted by economic shocks, with significant differences found.

+## Findings
+Overall, this project finds a significant increase in predictive power with the use of S-GNNs.
+While the best performing traditional network distance measure achieves an F1 of 0.15 and an ARI of 0.40, the S-GNN models consistently achieve scores for both metrics above 0.90.

+Additionally, change-points do vary by region subnetwork and possibly represent region-specific events, indicating this method could be useful for economic analysis.

 ## Primary Folders and Files
 1. **SRC**
    - detect.py: calculates the change-point years using the trained model on the set of test pairs